fluescher/cascld-kubernetes/01-deployment/readme.md

 ## 6. (Bonus) Add Health Checks

-Configure both a liveness check and a readyness probe for the webapplication.
-Use a TCP liveness probe https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-tcp-liveness-probe and a HTTP readyness probe https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-http-request
+Configure both a liveness check and a readiness probe for the webapplication.
+Use a TCP liveness probe https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-tcp-liveness-probe and a HTTP readiness probe https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-http-request

 - What happens if you misconfigure the health check (by using a wrong port)?